engeniousio/orchestrator-docs/docs/ssh.md

 Sift will use nodes to connect to them and send build and results between Main node and execution nodes.
 So Main node must be able to connect to nodes without password, and every node have to be able to connect to Main node in the same way.

-Just repeat steps 1 - 3 for every nodes.
+Just repeat steps 1 - 3 for every node.